greydevv/django-allbymyself/README.md

-# All By Myself
+# All By Myself - Django Singletons

-*`allbymyself`* provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`.
 Singletons are classes that can only be instantiated once.
-A classic example of a singleton object in a web-development context is site configuration.
+A classic example of a singleton object in a web-development context is site configuration.\
+This package provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`.

 ### Installation